SofiaReis/django-cms/ESOF-docs/Verification And Validation/verification.md

 >- **Django-better-test:** A better test command for Django.
 Allows you to use --parallel to run tests in parallel (distributed as evenly as possible across your CPU cores) and --isolate to run each test in a separate process to detect test that leak state.
 You can also quickly re-run the tests failed in the last run using --failed.
 >- **Pyflakes:** A simple program which checks Python source files for errors.
 Pyflakes analyzes programs and detects various errors.
 It works by parsing the source file, not importing it, so it is safe to use on modules with side effects.
 It’s also much faster.

-The testability of software components (modules, classes) is determined by factors After some deep studies about software testability components we conclude
+After discover what tools Django-CMS uses to test the software, we decide to study the software testability, i.e. the ease with which a program can be tested.
+Well, after make some tests and explore the git repository we made this conclusions about the factors that determinate the software testability:

-- Controllability - It is impossible to access Components Under Test (CUT) with the given test suite.
+- **Controllability:** It's impossible to access Components Under Test (CUT) with the given test suite.
+In Django-CMS, they don't do tests while run time.

-- Observability - Well explicit.
+- **Observability:** - Well explicit.
 Information about what module is being tested and even a traceback will be displayed in the console with appropriate and noticeable separation.
 In the end of the test run a compilation of final results (mostly statistical) will also be displayed.

-- Isolateability: It is possible to run tests on a specific module by adding module name as the last argument when running the test suite.
+- **Isolateability:** It is possible to run tests on a specific module by adding module name as the last argument when running the test suite.
 One can also state the directory where the specific tests one wants to run are stored.

-- Separation of concerns: Altough the current test name is displayed it may sometimes not suffice to properly identify what is being tested but mostly the tests have a good separation of concerns given that they are as unitary as possible.
+- **Separation of concerns:** Altough the current test name is displayed it may sometimes not suffice to properly identify what is being tested but mostly the tests have a good separation of concerns given that they are as unitary as possible.
 As a matter of fact, Django's creators themselves clearly specify in the documentation that:
 > Generally tests should be:
 >    Unitary (as much as possible). i.e. should test as much as possible only one function/method/class.
 That’s the very >definition of unit tests.
 Integration tests are interesting too obviously, but require more time to maintain since they have a >higher probability of breaking.

 And they seem to follow their own advices.

-- Understandability: As stated, altough sometimes test names alone are not enough to accurately identify what component exactly is being tested, it is also displayed which test exactly is being ran so a quick peek on the test code - only in the few cases of need for clarification - should be enough to fully understand the running test.
+- **Understandability:** As stated, altough sometimes test names alone are not enough to accurately identify what component exactly is being tested, it is also displayed which test exactly is being ran so a quick peek on the test code - only in the few cases of need for clarification - should be enough to fully understand the running test.

-- Heterogeneity: The most recent test suite for Django-cms includes diverse tools such selenium (http://www.seleniumhq.org/), sphinx (http://sphinx-doc.org/), pyenchant(http://pythonhosted.org/pyenchant/) and others as specified in https://github.com/SofiaReis/django-cms/blob/develop/test_requirements/requirements_base.txt but as some tools are purely aesthetic the main testing tool would be Selenium.
+- **Heterogeneity:** The most recent test suite for Django-cms includes diverse tools such selenium (http://www.seleniumhq.org/), sphinx (http://sphinx-doc.org/), pyenchant(http://pythonhosted.org/pyenchant/) and others as specified in https://github.com/SofiaReis/django-cms/blob/develop/test_requirements/requirements_base.txt but as some tools are purely aesthetic the main testing tool would be Selenium.

 ##4.2.
 How to improve software test?